-Richmindale College accepts online payments using any of the major credit cards, bank deposits, cash, checks, or money orders.
+Richmindale College accepts online payments using any of the major credit cards, bank deposits or cash.
 To pay online, or for more details about payments, visit the Richmindale College website on Services > Payment, or copy and paste the link www.richmindale.com/payment in a web browser.